sgmurphy/wordpress-plugins/foogallery/README.txt

 That is why we think FooGallery is the best WordPress gallery plugin.
 After using it, we hope you will agree.

 [Visit the FooGallery Homepage](https://fooplugins.com/foogallery-wordpress-gallery-plugin/)

-= Performance Updates for Google's Core Web Vitals =

-A faster gallery now means a more favourable ranking in Google!
-FooGallery has been specifically optimized to score better for Google's Core Web Vitals update in 2021.
-We have focused on the speed of our javascript code, and also improved the visual stability of all gallery layouts.
-This has led to dramatically better scores for the 3 key lighthouse factors including:

-*   Largest Contentful Paint - galleries load and appear quicker for your visitors
-*   First Input Delay - you can interact with the gallery sooner
-*   Cumulative Layout Shift - gallery images shift around a lot less than before!

 = WordPress Gallery Plugin Features =